Visiting Iceland in February | The Ultimate Guide

 Glacier hiking is a magical winter experience in Iceland

 Glacier hiking tours run throughout the year in Iceland and are rewarding whenever you go.
-However, its appeal in February comes from the electric blue ice that covers the glaciers in midwinter and the ice caves that form across them.
+The appeal in February comes from the electric blue ice that covers the glaciers in midwinter and the ice caves that form across them.

-The two main glaciers open for glacier hiking in February are the Solheimajokull glacier and the Svinafellsjokull glacier, both in South Iceland.
-With an experienced glacier guide, you can immerse yourself in these fascinating locations and learn a great deal about Iceland's geology.
+The two main glaciers open for glacier hiking in February are the Solheimajokull Glacier and the Svinafellsjokull Glacier, both in South Iceland.
+With an experienced glacier guide, you can immerse yourself in these fascinating locations and learn about Iceland's geology.

 Horseback Riding in Iceland in February